-If you’re having trouble snagging the recommended eight hours of restful slumber every night, you’re not alone.
-Research suggest that up to a third of Americans aren’t getting enough sleep , an issue the CDC has labeled a public health epidemic since 2005.
+Trouble sleeping?
+You’re not alone.
+Research suggests that up to a third of Americans aren’t getting enough sleep, an issue the CDC has labeled a public health epidemic since 2005.

 How Sleep Works

-James Clear, author of “Transform Your Habits” gives insight to how the quality of your sleep is affected by a process called the sleep-wake cycle, which is defined by two important parts to a healthy night of sleep:
+James Clear, the author of "Transform Your Habits,” gives insight to how the quality of your sleep is affected by a process called the sleep-wake cycle, which is defined by two important parts during a healthy night of sleep:

 The National Sleep Foundation explains that a complete sleep cycle alternates every 90 to 110 minutes and is repeated four to six times per night, with REM sleep stages getting progressively longer throughout the duration of your rest.
-Getting the right mix of sleep is just as important as the quantity of rest, which is why cycled sleeping patterns that promise eight hours spread over several shifts don’t work.
+Getting the right mix of sleep is just as important as the quantity, which is why cycled sleeping patterns that promise eight hours spread over several shifts don’t work.

 Ready to give your body and mind time to recover?
-Here are some natural, proven ways to enhance your ability to enjoy your eight hours:
+Here are nine natural, proven ways to enhance your ability to enjoy your eight hours:

-Called “good sleep hygiene” by professionals , it doesn’t mean going to bed squeaky clean!
-Instead, an important aspect of achieving quality, restorative sleep includes keeping on the same schedule, even on days off, which helps your body maintain a consistent sleep-wake cycle.
+Called ‘good sleep hygiene’ by professionals, it doesn’t mean going to bed squeaky clean!
+Instead, an important aspect of achieving quality, restorative sleep includes keeping to the same schedule, even on days off, which helps your body maintain a consistent sleep-wake cycle.

 Tip #2: Turn Down the Heat